|Nutrition Facts (per serving)|

 If it's where you want it, remove the cinnamon sticks (strain or simply pull them out with tongs).
 If you want a little more cinnamon flavor, continue infusing until it reaches your desired taste.
 It may take three to seven days depending on the whiskey and the intensity you're going for.

 Tip: You can place the cinnamon sticks directly in a bottle of whiskey.
-The problem is that the sticks swell as the cinnamon absorbs the whiskey, making them nearly impossible to remove through the thin bottle neck.
+The problem is that the sticks swell as the cinnamon absorbs the whiskey, making them nearly impossible to remove through the thin bottleneck.
 Essentially, this gives you little to no control over the time and flavor of your infusion.
 You'll have to pour the whiskey out anyway or the cinnamon flavor will just keep getting stronger.

+Bourbon is a great choice here, but there's no reason you can't choose another style of whiskey.
 Irish whiskey would be an excellent option and some of the smooth Canadian blends are nice as well.

 Remember that bourbon, and whiskey in general, vary greatly.
 You'll have softer options and more robust ones.
 The brand you choose will determine the overall character of the infusion and the cocktail.